Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 While there are hotels all across Pondicherry, it would be ideal to stay near the white town area.
 This way, you will be in close affinity to the promenade and most of the good restaurants and cafes.

 I highly recommend staying at Villa Monte Carlo in the White Town.
-It's situated right next to the extremely popular Cafe des Arts.
-The rooms here are clean and spacious.
+Not only is it situated right next to the extremely popular Cafe des Arts at a prime location but the rooms here are clean and spacious.
 Each room comes with a massive bed, cupboard, study table, television and air conditioning.
 What's more, the staff here is absolutely wonderful, always greeting everyone with a smile.
 Another great selling point of Villa Monte Carlo is that they have rooms for different budgets.

 This extremely cheap stay is located very close to the Matrimandir in Auroville.
 You can experience the simplicity and the earthiness of Auroville whilst staying here with the community.
 Moreover, you'll get a chance to experience 'glamping' in Auroville, Pondicherry.